paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/examples/README.md

 # Examples {#example-projects}

-The SDK provides several example projects to demonstrate certain features and to help you get started on new mesh-based projects.
+The nRF5 SDK for Bluetooth Mesh provides several example projects to demonstrate certain features and to help you get started on new mesh-based projects.

 The following examples are provided: